lewayli/lewayli.github.io/_pages/about.md

 In the 2024, I applied for changing the target from Master's degree to the PhD degree.
 And my main research field changes to Code Generation under repository scenario.
 I have published FEA-Bench (ACL 2025) and for now I am conducting research on post-training of LLMs for repository-level code development.

 Feel free to contact me if you are interested in the code generation of LLMs.
 Welcome any collabrations.

+I am interested in linguistics and languages.
+For now, except English and Chinese, my Japnanese (N2) and Korean (TOPIK-5) is above medium-level.
+I also have experience in learning Français, Deutsch, Portugues, Italian, Arab, Russian languages.

+In my daily life, sports and photography are also my hobbies.
+I mainly play tennis, and is around 3.0 level.
+If you live around Peking University, welcome to make an appointment for tennis, squash, badminton, and so on.